tamunoWoks/Statistics/central_limit_theorem.md

 - Plot those averages.

 The resulting distribution of sample means will look like a bell curve (normal distribution), centered around the expected value (3.5).

+## Pascal's Triangle
+**Pascal's Triangle** is a triangular array of numbers where:
+- Each number is the sum of the two numbers directly above it.
+- The triangle starts with a 1 at the top, and it grows row by row.